This year, we are planning to provide Summer Meals in a grab-n-go style from late June to early August.

 During the school year, many children receive free and reduced-price breakfast and lunch at school.
 But what happens when school lets out for the summer?
 Hunger can be a severe roadblock for the learning process and childhood development.

 Our program strives to provide fresh, healthy meals that include fruits and vegetables so that the children in our community do not face hunger during the summer months.
+In 2019, we served 18,066 free meals at 19 meals sites.
 All of the locations are open sites and all children ages 18 and under are welcome to come and enjoy a free meal even if they are not enrolled in the program.